-For provisions prohibiting the inclusion of a claim for reasonable litigation and administrative costs in the petition, see Rules 34(b) (petition in a deficiency or liability action), 211(b) (petition in a declaratory judgment action), and 241(c) (petition in a partnership action).
+For provisions prohibiting the inclusion of a claim for reasonable litigation and administrative costs in the petition, see Rule 34(b) (petition in a deficiency or liability action), Rule 211(b) (petition in a declaratory judgment action), Rules 241(c) and 301(c) (petition in a partnership action), Rule 291(c) (petition in an employment status action), Rule 321(b) (petition in an action for determination of relief from joint and several liability on a joint return), and Rule 331(b) (petition in a lien or levy action).
 For provisions regarding discovery, see Rule 70(a)(2).
 For provisions prohibiting the introduction of evidence regarding a claim for reasonable litigation or administrative costs at the trial of the case, see Rule 143(a).